European-Unified-ID/EUID-docs/docs/getting-started/gs-encryption-decryption.md

 A code example for [encrypting requests and decrypting responses](#encryption-and-decryption-code-examples) can help with automating steps 2-10 and serves as a reference of how to implement these steps in your application.

 Documentation for the individual EUID [endpoints](../endpoints/summary-endpoints.md) explains the respective JSON body format requirements and parameters, includes call examples, and shows decrypted responses.
-The following sections provide examples of the encryption and decryption scripts in Python, field layout requirements, and request and response examples.
+The following sections provide encryption and decryption code examples, field layout requirements, and request and response examples.

 ## Encrypting Requests